Video Documentation and Surveillance Systems

 The university will only use VDS to observe or record activities in campus areas as necessary to protect significant university interests as stated in UPPS No. 07.04.05, Assembly Activities Involving Amplified Sound, Exhibits, and Erecting Symbolic Structures.

-VDS of academic activities requires prior review by the supervisor of Access Services and prior approval by the Office of the Provost and Vice President for Academic Affairs and vice president for Student Affairs.
+VDS of academic activities requires prior review by the supervisor of Access Services and prior approval by the provost and vice president for Academic Affairs and vice president for Student Affairs.

 UPD is authorized to oversee and coordinate all university VDS uses.
 All university organizations that utilize VDS are responsible for implementing this policy in their respective operations.
 UPD has primary responsibility for disseminating the policy and assisting other units in implementing the policy and procedures.